SaiPriya0301/Assignment/README.md

 # About The Developer

 This project was developed by Sai Priya.
-If you have any query regarding the project,you can reach out to me at[LinkedIn](https://www.linkedin.com/in/g-sai-priya-1ab66b263/) and  via email at [gspriya7337@gmail.com](mailto:gspriya7337@gmail.com)
+If you have any query regarding the project,you can reach out to me at [LinkedIn](https://www.linkedin.com/in/g-sai-priya-1ab66b263/) and  via email at [gspriya7337@gmail.com](mailto:gspriya7337@gmail.com)

 # React + Tailwind CSS